Trump vows huge new China tariffs as markets nosedive

 Trump scrapped any meetings with China over its retaliation, but said the United States was ready to open talks with all countries willing to negotiate.

-A 10 percent "baseline" tariff on US imports from around the world took effect Saturday but a slew of countries will be hit by higher duties from Wednesday, with levies of 34 percent for Chinese goods and 20 percent for EU products.
+A 10% "baseline" tariff on US imports from around the world took effect Saturday but a slew of countries will be hit by higher duties from Wednesday, with levies of 34% for Chinese goods and 20% for EU products.

 Chinese vice commerce minister Ling Ji said its tit-for-tat duties "are aimed at bringing the United States back onto the right track of the multilateral trade system."